ko1eda/levelup-forum/readme.md

 ```

 ### Step 2:
-Initialize the relevant services (mysql, redis, elasticache) insert the relevant information into the projects included .env.example file, when you are finished rename the file to .env
+Initialize the relevant services (mysql, redis) insert the relevant information into the projects included .env.example file, when you are finished rename the file to .env

 __Note:__ If you are using docker you would use container hostnames instead of the local loopback address for _HOST fields